-Is it mandatory to wear the hard hat and to provide the site worker with the adequate eye protection?
+Is it mandatory to wear the hard hat and to provide the site worker with adequate eye protection?
 In most cases yes.
 How do you then solve the work site safety if you weld for a short period in between the other work tasks?
 Read further, we have the solution for you!

-When you think about the occupational safety in general, it means you must be able to do the job at hand in the right way with the right equipment.
+When you think about occupational safety in general, it means you must be able to do the job at hand in the right way with the right equipment.
 And above all, everyone has the right to get home safely at the end of the day.

-Hard hat is mandatory
+Hard hat is mandatory on construction sites

 So, there´s a challenging equation to solve in the daily work!

 We have solved the problem with a modern solution called Kemppi Beta e for SH.
 A product range providing an easy solution to convert the hard hat (safety helmet) into a ready-to-wear welding helmet.
 Quick installation to the hard hat earmuff holder means easy switching between work modes.
-Therefore, the solution provides cost-efficient occupational safety with full head and face protection as well as the ability to wear the hard hat (safety helmet) while welding.
+Therefore, the solution provides cost-efficient occupational safety with full head and face protection as well as the ability to wear a hard hat (safety helmet) while welding.

 Convenient, right?
 Let me know what you think and drop your thoughts anytime regarding the welding safety!